filipemedeiross/xopt/README.md

 *An Intelligent and Interpretable Rule-Based Metaheuristic Approach to Task Scheduling in Cloud Systems.*
 *Knowledge-Based Systems, 284*, 111241.

+**Beasley, J. E.** (1985).
+*A Note on Solving Large P-Median Problems.*
+*European Journal of Operational Research, 21*(2), 270–273.

 **Correa, E. S., Steiner, M. T. A., Freitas, A. A., & Carnieri, C.** (2001).
 *A Genetic Algorithm for the P-Median Problem.*
 In *Proceedings of the Genetic and Evolutionary Computation Conference (GECCO 2001)*, San Francisco, USA.

 **Glover, F., & Laguna, M.** (1997).
 *Tabu Search.*
 Boston: Kluwer Academic Publishers.

+**Loranca, Maria B. B., González Velázquez, R., & Estrada Analco, M.** (2015).
+*The P-Median Problem: A Tabu Search Approximation Proposal Applied to Districts.*
+*Journal of Mathematics and System Science, 5*(3), 100–112.

+**Mladenović, N., Brimberg, J., Hansen, P., & Moreno Pérez, J. A.** (2007).
+*The P-Median Problem: A Survey of Metaheuristic Approaches.*
+*European Journal of Operational Research, 179*(3), 927–939.

 **Montoya, M., González Velázquez, R., Estrada Analco, M., Martínez Flores, J. L., & Bernábe Loranca, M. B.** (2019).
 *Solution Search for the Capacitated P-Median Problem using Tabu Search.*
 *International Journal of Combinatorial Optimization Problems and Informatics, 10*(2), 17–25.

+**Montoya, M., Granillo Martínez, E., González Velázquez, R., Bernabé Loranca, M. B., & Estrada Analco, M.** (2020).
+*A Hybrid VNS/Tabu Search Algorithm for Solving the P-Median Problem.*
+*International Journal of Combinatorial Optimization Problems and Informatics, 11*(2), 67–74.

 **Oksuz, M. K., Satoglu, S. I., Kayakutlu, G., & Buyukozkan, K.** (2016).
 *A Genetic Algorithm for the P-Median Facility Location Problem.*
 In *Proceedings of the International Conference on Industrial Engineering and Operations Management*, July 2016.

 **Rolland, E., Schilling, D. A., & Current, J. R.** (1996).
 *An Efficient Tabu Search Procedure for the P-Median Problem.*
 *European Journal of Operational Research, 96*(2), 329–342.

 ## 🧾 License